Ahrefs vs SEMrush: Which SEO Tool Should You Use?

 When you search for that keyword, the answer shows up in a Featured Snippet.

-Which is why 1.2k people (around 10% of all searchers) actually click on an organic result.
+Which is why only 2.3k people (around 12.7% of all searchers) actually click on an organic result.

 You can also reverse engineer a competitor’s site using “Organic keywords” report.

-Overall, I have to say that SEMrush wins this feature battle by a hair.
-Ahrefs may have a better overall UI.
-But SEMrush just gives you lots more data (both SEO and PPC), which makes it a more well-rounded keyword tool.
+Overall, I have to say that Semrush wins this feature battle by a hair.
+Ahrefs may have a cleaner overall UI.
+But Semrush just gives you lots more data (both SEO and PPC), which makes it a more well-rounded keyword tool.

 Next, I wanted to see which tool had the best backlink checker feature.

-Like I mentioned earlier, I actually compared the link index in SEMrush and Ahrefs (along with Moz Pro and Majestic), a few months ago.
+I actually compared the link index in Semrush and Ahrefs (along with Moz Pro and Majestic), a few years ago.

 Let’s see which tool can find the most backlinks today.